PhysicsFind a programme

 - Quantum communications

 A PhD in Physics is an essential qualification for a career as a research physicist, whether in industry, academia or elsewhere.
 It is valued by employers looking for initiative, numeracy and an ability to plan strategically.
 Our graduates have the potential to work in a variety of fields, from finance to high-technology start-ups.
-Please see the School of Physics website for examples.
+Please see the School of Physics website for case studies from recent graduates.

 Condensed Matter, Materials and Devices: Correlated Electron Systems